I'll Make a Man Out of You: Live performances and covers

 In April 2017, Osmond performed "I'll Make a Man Out of You" live on the 24th season of the reality television competition Dancing with the Stars, the ninth season of which Osmond himself had won.
 Part of the season's Disney-themed episode, Osmond's performance accompanied singer Normani and professional dancer Val Chmerkovskiy's pasodoble.
 The competitors were ultimately he highest-scoring couple of the evening, earning a score of 49 from the judges.

-In October 2014, a parody of "I'll Make a Man Out of You" was uploaded to YouTube entitled "I'll Make a 'Mon Out of You".
+In October 2014, a parody of "I'll Make a Man Out of You" was uploaded to YouTube entitled "I'll Make a 'Mon Out of You" by YouTuber Esquirebob.
 A mashup of Mulan and the popular Pokémon franchise, the video features Digimon Gatomon attempting to masquerade as Pokémon Meowth in lieu of Mulan, while Ash occupies the role of Shang as his trainer, according to Smosh.
 Another parody of the song, based on the Dragon Ball franchise was uploaded to YouTube by TeamFourStar.
 Although the 2020 remake of Mulan leaves out, "I'll Make a Man Out of You," a fanedit by Blue Hippo Films uses the movie's new training scenes to convincingly add the song back.

 On April 16, 2020, Donny Osmond gave an at-home performance of the song during The Disney Family Singalong.